24 Oct Matthew Moloney Of Flextrack On The Labor Shortage & The 5 Things We Must Do To Attract & Retain Great Talent- An Interview with Phil La Duke

 This is a very interesting question.
 When I first got into this industry, people often raised concerns about hiring contractors because they worried about these workers leaving.
 I’d argue that you don’t have to worry about loyalty if you’re hiring and planning your workforce in the right way.
 More importantly, contractors might be the best or only way to access some of the most valuable skills in business today.

 Instead of sourcing talent based on classic job descriptions, look at what a skills-based job or success profile looks like.
 Organizations looking for a project manager, for example, typically have a job description that outlines the project manager’s specific responsibilities.
 But companies don’t often talk about candidates in terms of skills.
 What does it take to be a great project manager?
-And do those skills exist in other people that don’t carry the project manager title?
+And do those skills exist in other people who don’t carry the project manager title?

 Once you start thinking in terms of skills, you can connect more people with more roles.
 You get away from worrying about loyalty because you know you have the right skills to fulfill your needs as an organization.
 The goal of hiring a non-employee is job completion.
 The goal isn’t to have this person working for the company for 10 or 25 years.
 Organizations often get caught up in the loyalty aspect, but even on the full-time side average tenures for many roles are typically just a few years.